gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

         display.scroll(welcome_string)
         sleep(300)

-| Using a for loop allows other actions on each character or between each character in the string.
+| Using a for-loop allows other actions on each character or between each character in the string.

 | The code below scrolls each character in the string ``Hello`` and puts another character between them.